Shinmera/verbose/README.md

     (ql:quickload :verbose)

-Since I expect that logging will be a somewhat frequent need, the verbose package is aliased to the single letter `v`.
+Since I expect that logging will be a somewhat frequent need, the Verbose package is aliased to the single letter `v`.
 Under normal circumstances, Verbose starts itself up automatically after you've loaded it, so you can dive right in and log things.

     (v:log :info :intro "Hello!")

-You will notice that there are three pieces of information to every log message you send over verbose.
+You will notice that there are three pieces of information to every log message you send over Verbose.
 The level at which the message is logged, the category, and finally the message itself.
 For each of the standard `v:*levels*`, a shorthand function `trace` `debug` `info` `warn` `error` `severe` `fatal` exists.

     (v:info :intro "Hello again.")